Popular Articles

 Dustin Wolkis

-Seed Bank Curator and Laboratory Manager Dustin Wolkis is responsible for curating NTBGs seed bank and conducting seed conservation research.
+Scientific Curator of Seed Conservation, Dustin Wolkis is responsible for curating NTBGs seed bank and conducting seed conservation research.
 Dustin holds an MSc in Plant Biology and Conservation from Arizona State University and is currently pursuing a PhD degree at the University of Copenhagen, Denmark, focused on changing the seed banking paradigm using Hawaiian lobeliads as a model system.
 Dustin is also Deputy Chair of the IUCN SSC Seed Conservation Specialist Group.

 The work of NTBG’s seed bank and lab to help conserve Hawaii’s rare plants for the future is regularly featured in the media.
 Browse some examples below and our own webpages for more information.